Stochastic Gradient Methods with Preconditioned Updates: Numerical Experiments

 \section{Numerical Experiments}

 The purpose of these numerical experiments is to study the practical performance of our new {\tt Scaled SARAH} and {\tt Scaled L-SVRG} algorithms, and hence, to understand the advantages of using the proposed diagonal preconditioner on {\tt SARAH} and {\tt L-SVRG}.
-These results will also be compared with {\tt SGD}, both with and without the preconditioner described in Section~\ref{Sec:Preconditioner}, as well as the state-of-the-art (first order) preconditioned optimizer {\tt Adam}. \\[2pt] We test these algorithms on problem \eqref{problem} with two loss functions: (1) {\it logistic regression} loss function, which is convex, and (2) {\it non-linear least squares} loss function, which is nonconvex.
+These results will also be compared with {\tt SGD}, both with and without the preconditioner described in Section~\ref{Sec:Preconditioner}, as well as the state-of-the-art (first order) preconditioned optimizer {\tt Adam}.

+We test these algorithms on problem \eqref{problem} with two loss functions: (1) {\it logistic regression} loss function, which is convex, and (2) {\it non-linear least squares} loss function, which is nonconvex.
 The loss functions are described in details below.
 For further details and experimental results that support the findings of this section, please see Appendix \ref{App:experiments}.
 Note that all the experiments were initialized at the point $w_0 = 0$, and each experiment was run for 10 different random seeds.